vdclab/vdclab-wiki/SGD.md

 - Provides yeast specific literature browsing
 - Good for BLAST across fungi
 - Good genome browser for S. cerevisiae
+- If the protein family you study has a S. cerevisiae homolog, you have to check it at SGD, one of the besy organism centric resource out there

 ## Citation